imDelivered/OWRs/README.md

 # Kiwix RAG

-Terminal chat app for Ollama with local Wikipedia integration via Kiwix.
+Universal terminal chat app for Ollama with local Kiwix content integration.
 Features Retrieval Augmented Generation (RAG) for enhanced factual responses.

+**Works with any ZIM file from the Kiwix library:**
+- Wikipedia (any language)
+- Wiktionary (dictionaries)
+- Project Gutenberg (books)
+- TED Talks
+- And 100+ other educational content types

 **⚠️ Platform Note:** This software is currently Linux-only.
 Windows and macOS support may be added in the future.